Core_kernel.Option

 val bin_shape_t : Bin_prot.Shape.t -> Bin_prot.Shape.t

-val bin_size_t : ('a'a t) Bin_prot.Size.sizer1
+val bin_size_t : ('a, 'a t) Bin_prot.Size.sizer1

-val bin_write_t : ('a'a t) Bin_prot.Write.writer1
+val bin_write_t : ('a, 'a t) Bin_prot.Write.writer1

-val bin_read_t : ('a'a t) Bin_prot.Read.reader1
+val bin_read_t : ('a, 'a t) Bin_prot.Read.reader1

-val __bin_read_t__ : ('aint -> 'a t) Bin_prot.Read.reader1
+val __bin_read_t__ : ('a, int -> 'a t) Bin_prot.Read.reader1

-val bin_writer_t : ('a'a t) Bin_prot.Type_class.S1.writer
+val bin_writer_t : ('a, 'a t) Bin_prot.Type_class.S1.writer

-val bin_reader_t : ('a'a t) Bin_prot.Type_class.S1.reader
+val bin_reader_t : ('a, 'a t) Bin_prot.Type_class.S1.reader

-val bin_t : ('a'a t) Bin_prot.Type_class.S1.t
+val bin_t : ('a, 'a t) Bin_prot.Type_class.S1.t

 include module type of struct include Base.Option end with type 'a t := 'a option